mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 - Establish a cost baseline
 - Review free-service usage
 - Create a monthly budget
-- Configure threshold notifications
+- Configure notification thresholds
-- Identify unexpected resource charges
+- Identify unexpected charges
 - Support cost-conscious deployment decisions

-Azure budgets provide alerts.
+Azure budgets provide notifications.
 They do not automatically stop resources or prevent charges.

-### Resource Groups
+### Azure Resource Group

 Resource groups provide logical containers for resources that share a common purpose or lifecycle.

-The first resource group establishes:
+The first resource group established:

 - A consistent naming pattern
 - A defined deployment location
 - A common governance scope
 - A centralized cleanup boundary
-- A foundation for subsequent lab resources
+- A foundation for later lab resources

 ### Azure Tags